FREE SHIPPING ON QUALIFYING ORDERS $49 OR MORE

 Tired of opening the door to let Fido in or out?
 Lowe's offers a built-in pet door option.

 If your storm door is exposed to direct sun, change over to screens early in the spring.
 Wait until the end of fall before putting the glass panels back on.
 The panels can act like a greenhouse, heating up the space between the two doors and causing weather stripping to deteriorate quickly.
 In extreme cases, the heat could warp metal house doors.

 When choosing metal replacement screens, check with your dealer about the compatibility of the metal screens you want to buy with the metal of your door.
 In some cases, different metals in contact with each other will hasten corrosion.

 A pneumatic closer prevents a door from opening too fast or too far, and also closes the door slowly and firmly.
-A sliding washer can hold the door open — a handy feature when you're carrying packages.
+A sliding washer can hold the door open — a handy feature when you're moving several loads of items into or out of the house.
 Most doors have one pneumatic closer, but some have two for extra protection against high winds.
-You can add a second closer if necessary.
+You can add a second closer, if necessary.

 Shop Storm Door Closers